 Ratios can be calculated using data found in various financial statements such as balance sheets and income statements, whereby these calculations involve dividing one variable from another.
 Once you have all the data available, you can input these into your financial analysis tools and put those numbers to work for you.
 And although they cannot, for instance, automate your stock-picking decisions, ratios can afford you with greater confidence in your investment decisions and may potentially help you avoid large losses.

 The Earnings Per Share ratio measures the earnings a company makes for each share issued and it is calculated by taking a company’s net earnings and dividing it by the number of shares in issue.
 The ensuing number serves as an indicator of a company’s profitability.
 One of the most widely quoted figures by analysts, stockholders and potential investors alike, the EPS metric is also important when it comes to calculating the Price Earnings Ratio (P/E), where the E in the P/E refers to the EPS.
 As a result, this ratio could be used to determine whether you should select particular stocks.

 As expected, if a company has zero or negative earnings which indicate a loss, then likewise, earnings per share will also be zero or negative.
 In contrast, a higher EPS means investors are earning bigger profits for every share they own.
 At the same time, a high EPS figure is a clear sign of a company’s strong financial position and this means that it is a reliable organisation.
 In addition, investors can also look at the estimates of a future EPS to get an idea of the profits they will earn in the years to come.

 Price Earnings Ratio (P/E)

-Investors can also look at analysts estimates of future P/Es, also known as prospective P/Es.
-This gives investors an idea as to how fast a company’s earnings are expected to grow in the future and, therefore, whether their shares are worth buying or not.
+Investors can also look at analysts’ estimates of future P/Es, also known as prospective P/Es, which gives them an idea as to how fast a company’s earnings are expected to grow in the future and, therefore, whether their shares are worth buying or not.